d3chapma/d3chapma.github.io/src/_posts/2024-06-20-task-management-in-logseq-part-4.md

 }
 ```

+Here is what changed:

 First we need a way to get the current date.
 We do that by adding adding

 ```clojure
 :inputs [:today]
 ```

-However, we need to actually receive that and assign it to a variable we can
+However, we need to actually receive that and assign it to a variable that we can
 use in our query.
 We acheive that with the `:in` clause in our query:

 ```clojure